Start a conversation

 Day 4: Ancasqocha – Chillca – Aguas Calientes

-After another delicious breakfast, we walk 2 hours downhill to Chillca and Arequipa Pampa.
-We pass small villages with views of Andean valleys with native trees and flowers, such as chachacoma, q’euña, orchids, begonias, and bromeliads that decorate the landscape.
-The descent becomes easier towards Camicancha (2,930m/9,612ft), where our van will pick us up.
-We will take the train around 4:00pm to Aguas Calientes where we will enjoy a celebratory dinner and spend the night in a comfortable hotel.
+We start today with a walk 2 hours to Chillca and Arequipa Pampa.
+Pass small villages with views of Andean valleys with native trees.
+The flowers you will see on the way are chachacoma, q’euña, orchids, begonias, and bromeliads that bring to life the landscape.
+The descent becomes easier to Camicancha (2,930m/9,612ft), Here our van will pick us up.
+We will take the train around 4:00pm to Aguas Calientes and enjoy a group dinner, chat about your adventures and spend the night in a comfortable hotel.

 Meals: Breakfast – Lunch – Dinner